 In the business review, the company board and its management, must closely and continuously monitor when and how competition and competitors change and evolve.
 We all know (but it need to be repeated) the necessity to pay attention to new products, services and business models made possible due to:

 - smart business models.

 Last but not least, the company must keep up with changing customer behaviours (to a large extent driven by factors above).
-One single significant global trend impacting all industries are the increased demands, from authorities as well as consumers, on companies to build the sustainable, ethical and environmentally friendly business.
+One single significant global trend impacting all industries is the increased demands, from authorities as well as consumers, on companies to build a sustainable, ethical and environmentally friendly business.
 We will certainly get to see new entrepreneurs responding to this demand and who are creating a business based on the “good company” concept.

 To develop and offer new, attractive products and services, we need to have the best people in all positions of our businesses.
 In the next blog post, I will address the third question from the beginning of this blog, i.e., how to attract and retain talented people in our companies.